- a shaky voice

 Deep brain stimulation implants a tiny electrode into the thalamus.
 The electrode is then attached to a wire that connects to a device under the skin in the chest area.
 The device delivers small electrical impulses to the thalamus.

 Deep brain stimulation isn’t approved by the U.S. Food and Drug Administration (FDA) for treatment of MS-related tremor.
-However, it has been used successfully for this purpose.
+However, it has been used successfully for this purpose, and for other conditions that cause tremors, such as Parkinson’s Disease.

-The MS tremors that develop for some people can be mild or, for up to 15 percent of those with MS, severe and disabling.
+The MS tremors that develop for some people can be mild or severe and disabling.

 While there is no cure for tremors yet, people with MS have ways to reduce the occurrence of tremors and improve function including physical and occupational therapy, medication, and lifestyle changes.